n8659150/ChromePluginJD/README.md

 # ChromePluginJD
-A chrome plugin that return search results from JD.com with selling counts high to low sorted
+A chrome plugin that enables search keyword input and returns search results from JD.com with selling counts high to low sorted